Fly Landing of the Sistersville Ferry

 Backstory and Context

-Stockholder Everett Tuel bought shares owned by Elizabeth Talbott's descendants enabling him to gain control of the company in 1937.
-Tuel went on to operate the Sisterville Ferry Company as the Tuel Fleet.
-Tuel then sold his part of the company to Joe Witten, who then went on to purchase the rest of the Sisterville Ferry business from the McCoys in 1960.
-Up until 1960, the McCoys had owned or been involved with the Sisterville Ferry for over one hundred forty years.
+Stockholder Everett Tuel bought shares owned by Elizabeth Talbott's descendants, enabling him to gain control of the company, in 1937, while a balance of the shares remained within the McCoy family.
+Tuel went on to operate the Sistersville Ferry Company as the Tuel Fleet.
+The following year, he purchased the company’s first diesel-powered ferries, Elinor D. and then in 1939 John F. III, which worked until 1955.
+At that point, he sold his part of the company to Joe Witten, who had Yates Marine Construction Co. in Wheeling, West Virginia build the diesel-powered ferry-towboat Rides and bought the Sham ferryboat three years later.
+He then went on to purchase the rest of the Sistersville Ferry business from the McCoys in 1960.
+Up until 1960, the McCoys had owned or been involved with the Sistersville Ferry for over 140 years.

 After Captain Gilbert B. “Dib” Harmon owned the business from 1964-1977, he closed services down, with Rides being used up to that point.
 In 1980, the city of Sistersville, West Virginia purchased the ferry service and opened it for business once again.
 The city bought the 1952-built Judge Hickman ferry-towboat and renamed it the City of Sistersville in 1991.
 The city purchased a new towboat in 1999 named the City of Sistersville II, which replaced the City of Sistersville, and still operated with the Captain G.B.
 Harmon barge, which held a maximum of eight cars.